 Is the method the same for cleaning a tiled floor or tiled wall?

 Yes it is.
 Firstly once you have swept and vacuumed the floor, clean up the tiles with a weak solution of washing up liquid and hot water using a mop and maybe a scrubbing brush for any stubborn stains.
 Once the floor has dried, remove any other debris such as glue with a spirit based solvent and scraper where necessary.
 Again allow to dry.
 Then inspect your tiles and identify any broken, chipped or missing tiles.
 Take a photograph and list all of the missing tiles, their colours, dimensions and quantities you need to source and email this list with pictures to email@example.com.
 We will then be able to provide a quotation for replacement of these missing tiles.
 We will advise if we are unable to provide any of the tiles and will suggest alternatives.
 Order tile samples (from the website) in order to ensure that the tiles, especially in terms of colours, are a close match.

 You will need to note that any new tiles produced may vary slightly in colour compared to your original tiles as your original tiles are likely to be 150 years old with all the wear and tear and fading that age entails.
 Place your order in if you are happy to go ahead.

 Whilst you are waiting for the tiles to be produced, remove the broken tiles by gently trying to prise them out with a scraper or hook.
 If this fails you could try smashing up any individual tiles gently with a hammer being careful not to touch or damage any neighbouring tiles and then removing the debris and the floor/wall adhesive.

-How to clean Victorian tiles
+How do you clean Victorian tiles?

 Victorian tiles are easily cleaned by firstly sweeping, then vacuuming up any surface debris.
 Tiles should then be mopped with a weak solution of washing up liquid in hot water.